 The Dallas IIA Chapter has monthly meetings during lunch on the first Thursday of the month.
-Four meetings will be held during the fall semester and you are strongly encouraged to attend: September 1, October 6, November 3, and December 1.
-You are invited to attend the luncheon meetings from the Dallas Chapter of the IIA at a reduced rate of \$25 or free if you are a member of the IIA student chapter and IIA International as long as you guarantee that you will show.
-You MUST register in advance with one of the TA's.
+Three meetings will be held during the fall semester and you are strongly encouraged to attend: January 8, February 5, March 5, and May 7.
+You are invited to attend the luncheon meetings from the Dallas Chapter of the IIA for free if you are a member of the IIA student organization and IIA International as long as you guarantee that you will show.
+You MUST register in advance.
+The sign-up form will be posted on the class discussion board.
 These meetings offer you an opportunity to network with audit professionals, hear great speakers, and learn more what is going on in the Dallas area.
-The local chapter has more than 2,000 members and is one of the only platinum chapters in the world.
+The local chapter has more than 2,000 members and is one of the few platinum chapters in the world.
 The international IIA site is www.theiia.org.